Listcapture/Tian.github.io/README.md

-# Reminder Me of Taking NoteS!
+# Remind Me of Taking NoteS!